git-head-design/git-learning/README.md

 # git-learning start now.
 This is for test purpose only .
 Now we try to create project and practice cmd .
+This is added by another second developer.
++--+